analogjupiter/DerelictDiscordRPC/README.md

 Please note that Discord-RPC are licensed under the terms of the [MIT license](Discord-RPC_LICENSE).

 In order to use this binding, add `derelict_extras-discord-rpc` into the [dependency section](https://code.dlang.org/getting_started#adding-deps) of your DUB project.
+Also don't forget to put the *Discord-RPC* binary into your application's directory.

 ## Usage